Japan PM vows to pursue growth, fiscal plan at G20, no word on sales tax

 "It is particularly important for Japan to achieve both economic growth and fiscal consolidation as our country's fiscal situation is severer than other countries," Abe was quoted by a Japanese official as saying.

-Japan's public debt is twice the size of its $5 trillion economy, which is the worst ratio among industrial countries.
+Japan's public debt is twice the size of its $5 trillion (3.20 trillion pounds) economy, which is the worst ratio among industrial countries.

 Abe is struggling to balance the need to rein in the country's snowballing debt and stimulating growth in the world's third-biggest economy with his "Abenomics" policy mix of bold monetary easing, fiscal stimulus and pro-growth reform plans.